 Ever wish you could sneak a peek inside the medicine cabinet of a dermatologist?
 Now you can!

-TODAY interviewed 12 professionals about the anti-aging products they actually use to keep their skin looking young.
-From a $13 over-the-counter retinoid to a skin-brightening vitamin C serum, keep reading to discover the skin care secrets dermatologists swear by.
+Shop TODAY interviewed 12 professionals about the anti-aging products they actually use to keep their skin looking young.
+From an affordable over-the-counter retinoid to a skin-brightening vitamin C serum, keep reading to discover the skin care secrets dermatologists swear by.

 Anti-aging serums and retinols

 Dr. Melissa Kanchanapoomi Levin, board-certified dermatologist and founder of Entière Dermatology in New York City, can't speak highly enough about Differin.

 "It used to be a prescription and then it went over-the-counter — I love Differin gel," she said.

 Thanks to the powerhouse ingredient retinoid, this gel doesn't just fight acne, it also helps reduce signs of aging.
 It works by reducing inflammation deep in the skin to clear clogged pores and combat fine lines.

 "When I think of anti-aging, I think of protecting, preventing and correcting, so I always like to have an antioxidant in the morning," said Dr. Michelle Henry, clinical instructor of dermatology at Weill Cornell Medical College in New York City.

 Henry recommends La Roche-Posay's vitamin C serum because it brightens skin, gets rid of dark spots and stimulates collagen.
 "It makes skin look fresher and gets rid of lines and wrinkles," she added.

 Henry calls hyaluronic acid a "miracle molecule" — and this serum is full of it.
 "It really helps plump up your skin," she explained.
 "As we get older, we lose hydration in our skin and this ingredient can help restore moisture."